Stormwater

 • Properly dispose of paints, solvents, used oil, cleaning products, and other hazardous household wastes.

-Nutrient pollution is one of America’s most widespread, costly, and challenging environmental problems, and is caused by excess nitrogen and phosphorus in the air and water.
+Nutrient pollution is one of America's most widespread, costly, and challenging environmental problems, and is caused by excess nitrogen and phosphorus in the air and water.
 Too much nitrogen and phosphorus in the water cause algae to grow faster than ecosystems can handle.
 There are several things residents can do to reduce the potential of nutrients getting into our waterways.
-For more information, view a helpful brochure produced by the Colorado Stormwater Council.

 Castle Pines detects and eliminates pollution from entering the City storm drains as part of the illicit discharges and stormwater quality requirements ordinance.
-Residents and visitors can help by pollution entering storm drains and waterways.
+Residents and visitors can help prevent pollution entering storm drains and waterways.
 Things to look for include:

 • An unusual color of the water